As the baby boomers get older, and we continue to hear the oft repeated saying,

 If you leave a beneficiary your IRA, outright, then there is nothing stopping that person from burying you and then cashing out the entire account.
 Most people aren’t aware that they do not have to stretch it over their lifetime, nor are most people aware if your estate is named as a beneficiary of your retirement account, a stretch is not possible!

-Put more succiently, if the beneficary can’t invade the retirement account without the Trustee’s Approval (Trustee = gatekeeper who you initially choose) then they can’t waste it!
+Put more sufficiently, if the beneficiary can’t invade the retirement account without the Trustee’s Approval (Trustee = gatekeeper who you initially choose) then they can’t waste it!

 Additionally, there are more advanced reasons of doing this facet of planning associated with bankruptcy law, but that is beyond the scope of this blog (there have been 6 cases in 6 different states that have invaded an inherited IRA!).

-Question Number 2 – How do you do it?
+Question Number 2 – How do you Name a Beneficiary-Trust?

 There are 2 main types: